citusdata/citus/DEVCONTAINER.md

 ```

 This should show the same configuration as the one you see inside the devcontainer.
 You can then change the setting by running the following command.

-TODO: verify this:
 This will change the setting for the current session.
 If you want to make the change permanent you will need to add this to a startup script.

 ```bash
 echo "core" > /proc/sys/kernel/core_pattern
 ```

-You can put any other pattern in there as you see fit.
-This pattern is conservative and will overwrite the core on every crash.